-Last but not least, authorities have the ability to call an EGM.
 The court may require a business to have an EGM if calling for a meeting in a normal manner is deemed too difficult.
 This might be due to deadlocks in the firm’s daily management or if said company has failed to meet quorum requirements.

 Extraordinary General Meeting (EGM) vs. Annual General Meeting (AGM)

 While both EGM and AGM are types of shareholder meetings, they have some key differences.
 The table below further helps to illustrate the differences between an EGM and an AGM.

 |Who can call it?||Board directors, members, and shareholders (10% + shares)||Directors|

 |When can it be held||Any day, including weekends and holidays, at any time||During working days, and business hours|

 |Frequency||As needed and is not a regular occurrence||Once a year|

 |Fundamental purpose||Resolving urgent issues||Presenting financial statements and approving other company transactions|

 Check out our free financial year-end guideline to learn more about AGMs in relation to the financial year-end.